The Garden Grazer

 Tools You'll Need

 Blender: I use a 9-cup blender to puree this soup.
 The soup mixture is about 8 cups while blending, so be sure your blender is large enough.
-If your blender is smaller you'll need to blend in batches.
+If your blender is smaller, then you'll need to blend in batches.
 (See notes below the recipe for guidance.)
 You could also use an immersion blender instead, but the result won't be quite as smooth.

 Serving